Giving away 50% of your net profit… that’s CRAZY. How does this business concept work?

 When you use the term profit, what profit are you referring to?

 We are referring to net profit or our bottom line.
 We give 50% of all our sales minus cost of goods sold, operating expenses, taxes & interest.

-Is this your first game?
+Is Undie Rush your your first and only game?

 No, our first game was Politician Smash where you smashed corrupt politicians.
 Our second game was Polar Melt about the dangers of global warming and polar belt jumping between melting glaciers.
 Both were created to make sure our business model resonated with people.